 Even then, it should make mixed gender events far easier to organise because all you need to cater for is the difference between the pars.

 Let’s take our 73.6 rated course, as an example, and consider a scratch and 18-handicapper.
-Both will receive 1.6 shots under Course Rating minus Par.
+Both will now receive 1.6 shots.
 Which of those golfers, though, is likely to find this more beneficial?

-And the scratch handicapper won’t see their newfound bounty subject to as big a chop under the Playing Handicap in club competitions either.
+The scratch handicapper won’t see their bounty subject to as big a chop under the Playing Handicap in club competitions either.

 Now have your say